DataGallery/blog/_posts/2015-03-19-Meetup-with-Brian-Platt.md

 Tax Abatement Dashboard File
 ----------------------------
 The frequently requested Tax Abatement Dashboard File was one of the recent additions to the portal.
-The file contains data like development location, abatement type, abatement duration, affordable housing contribution, project cost, current annual taxes, estimated annual service charge, permanent and temporary jobs created, etc, for  abatements granted in  2014  and 2015.
+The file includes development location, abatement type, abatement duration, affordable housing contribution, project cost, current annual taxes, estimated annual service charge, permanent and temporary jobs created, etc, for  abatements granted in  2014  and 2015.
 Upon quick inspection, an improvement was suggested add a link to the actual abatement schedule document.
 In addition, all outstanding + historical abatements should be made available in the future.

 OPRA Requests
 -------------